 It's fair to say that Ryan Sandes is most at home on long distance trails and ultras.
 A year ago he and Ryno Griesel set an FKT of 41h 49m crossing the 220km Drakensberg mountains.

 Now, on familiar terrain but an unfamiliar distance the Suunto ambassador has just blasted a 15.1 km trail across the rocky spine of the Cape Peninsula in 2h 2m 13s.
-The best part?
-Below he explains the route in detail alongside his Movescount move.
-But first, check out the Suunto Movie of the FKT below:
+Check out the Suunto Movie of the FKT below:

 “The run starts with a massive climb up Llandudno Ravine to warm your lungs and legs up,” Ryan tells us.
 “This is a super technical climb to the top of Table Mountain with lots of rock stairs and scrambling.
 The views on top of Table Mountain are amazing and makes every drop of sweat getting up to the top worth while.”